 On Jan.
-6, 2007 Cpl Joshua Hoffman was on patrol in the streets of Fallujah, Iraq when a man with a rocket propelled grenade appeared in his line of sight.
+6, 2007, Cpl Joshua Hoffman was on patrol in the streets of Fallujah, Iraq, when a man with a rocket propelled grenade (RPG) appeared in his line of sight.
 The insurgent ran off, forcing Josh’s group of Marines to follow and capture him.
 It was a standard, by the book procedure that they followed effortlessly.
 Josh was assigned to lead the group of men on foot.

 Josh spent 20 months away from his home, his friends, and his family.
 Fourteen of those months were spent inside the four walls of his hospital room, 800 miles away from home, staring at the same ceiling, praying to wake up and be back in Iraq, having all this be a bad nightmare.
-However, he is more optimistic than 95 percent of the others who have so much more use of their bodies.
 He says he’s lucky – lucky to be alive, and lucky it’s not worse.
 A man who had everything, a life many dream of, and now can hardly speak, barely see, and cannot move even a finger to itch his nose.
 Yet, he still says he is lucky.

-Homes For Our Troops awarded Josh Hoffman a specially adapted home on Jan.
+Homes For Our Troops presented Josh Hoffman with a specially adapted home on Jan.
 31, 2009.